PennacchioDavide/Chat-App/README.md

-Implementation of a Chat Program for linux using:
+#Implementation of a Chat Program for linux using:
-- Raylib and Raygui for GUI
 - Sockets for server-client
-- Pthreads to run client and server at the same time
+- Pthread to run clients and server at the same time